Is it possible to delete CCTV footage? How do you delete the footage off a security camera?

 Find it difficult for you to delete the video evidence?

 You may eager to know, in this case, how long a security camera can keep records.

 The answer depends on the storage space, camera’s resolution, compression, bit rate and the number of cameras, as the formula requires:

 Recording Days = Storage Space (GB) * 10242 * 8/ Bitrate (kb/s) * 3600 * 24 * Cameras

 You may check our previous post for more accurate answers.

-Generally speaking, with 1 TB built-in HDD, the NVR system, say the Reolink RLK4-210WB4, can support 4 cameras doing 24/7 recording in Full HD (1080p) for 6 days, before the recordings get erased.
+Generally speaking, with 1 TB built-in HDD, the NVR security systems, can support 4 cameras doing 24/7 recording in Full HD (1080p) for 6 days, before the recordings get erased.
 And some users may also schedule the system to motion detection mode or add external HDD to record longer periods.